tobega/tailspin-v0/TailspinReference.md

 Tailspin will nudge you to specify what kind of a number it is.
 It can either be a [measure](#measures), with a unit, which forces you to take care when doing arithmetic with different units, or it can be a [tagged identifier](#tagged-identifiers) that cannot be used for arithmetic at all.
 To create a measure, append a unit in quotes after the number or parenthesized expression, e.g. `5"m"`.
-To create a tagged identifier, write the tag as an [identifier](#identifiers) inside parentheses before the number or parenthesized expression, e.g. `(PLU) 4310` tags the number as being a PLU code.
+To create a tagged identifier, write the tag as an [identifier](#identifiers) followed by a tick before the number or parenthesized expression, e.g. `PLU´ 4310` tags the number as being a PLU code.

 _Current limitations_: Only integers are supported.